Tips for helping a tree that looks sick or unhealthy

 Shot hole disease

-Description : Shot hole disease is caused by a fungus which affects the foliage of plants of the Prunus genus.
-If the disease is not controlled and defoliation is significant for several years in a row, affected trees become more susceptible to winter injury and lose vigor.
+Description: Shot hole disease is caused by a fungus which affects the foliage of plants of the Prunus genus.
+If the disease is not controlled and defoliation is significant for several years in a row, affected trees become more susceptible to winter injury and become weak.

-Scouting : The infection produces small round or angular spots, purple or red, which eventually turn brown with tissue death.
-Typically, dead tissue sloughs off, leaving holes in the leaf.
-If humidity is high, a mass of white spores may appear on intact lesions on infected leaves.
-In case of severe infection, the lesions may join together and form large areas of necrotic tissue, the leaves may appear chlorotic, and early leaf fall may be observed.
+Detection: This disease produces small round or angular spots that are purple or red and eventually turn brown when leaf tissue dies.
+The dead tissue falls away, leaving holes in the leaf.
+If humidity levels are high, a mass of white spores may appear on intact lesions on infected leaves.
+If the infection is severe, the lesions may join together and form large areas of necrotic tissue and leaves may appear chlorotic and drop early.

-Preventive measures : Collect and dispose of dead leaves that have fallen to the ground.
-Irrigate in the morning so that the foliage dries as quickly as possible; splashing water on the leaves leads to the spread of the disease.
+Preventive measures: Collect and dispose of dead leaves that have fallen to the ground.
+Water in the morning so that the foliage dries as quickly as possible.
+Splashing water on the leaves leads to the spread of the disease.

-Physical control : As no fungicide is registered against this disease, pruning and sanitation are the only control measures available.
+Practical measures: As no fungicide is approved for this disease, pruning and sanitizing tools are the only control measures available.

 For more informations : https://www.agrireseau.net/documents/Document_96553.pdf https://agriculture.canada.ca/en/agricultural-production/pest-control-agriculture/agroforestry-pest-diseases/cherry-cribure-virginia